dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ### [In the Free Market, Entities Coalesce Around Efficient And Value-Creating Solutions](#in-the-free-market-entities-coalesce-around-efficient-and-value-creating-solutions)

-In democracy and free market systems, social networks are free to form around issues in society, and end up more pragmattically shaped around the solutions to them.
-This general phenomenon, the tendancy of the social graph to be formed in line with ideals varies along a continuum stretches from democracy, socialism, communism and authoritariansm.
+In democracy and free market systems, social networks are free to form around issues in society, and end up more pragmatically shaped around the solutions to them.
+This general phenomenon, the tendancy of the social graph to be formed in line with ideals, varies along a continuum stretches from democracy, socialism, communism and authoritariansm.
 In authoritarian and communist systems, the social graph mirrors some ideals that are forced on people.
-Socialism requires less government mediated structure and graph influence than communism, but more than free-market systems.
+Socialism adopts less government mediated structure and graph influence than communism, but more than free-market systems.
 Once the social graph and especially the financial graph incur significant changes, this is incredibly hard to undo.

 The other side to this continuum along the level of the government influence in and on the social graph, the extremes of which would